What is success? To me, true success takes us to inner happiness.

 That changed in 1997 when I met the News Editor of the now defunct Staten Island Register newspaper.
 From a “wannabe,” I became a professional writer, producing hundreds of articles for the newspaper, and writing for anthologies, online sites, and magazines.
 I had a career I loved.

 In 2005, however, health problems sucked all the energy out of me.
 The initial diagnosis was hypothyroidism.
 With medicine, I’d quickly be back to me.
 When that didn’t happen, tests found two thyroid nodules.
 A subsequent biopsy found no cancer, but finally gave my condition a name: Hashimoto’s Thyroiditis.
-Diabetes followed, an autoimmune double barrel the medical profession calls Schmidt’s Syndrome.
+Diabetes followed, along with a need to wear uncomfortable and scratchy diabetic socks for men.
+This autoimmune double barrel is what the medical profession calls Schmidt’s Syndrome.

 Scary, but at least I finally knew what was wrong.
 Naming it gave me power.
 My Register-developed research skills had me learning everything I could, working with the doctor for proper medicine combinations, and undertaking a lifestyle change.

 Rather than fight the idea of a life-long autoimmune disease, I accepted it for what it is.
 Compromises may be necessary, but no disease was going to beat me!
 When I achieved balance in medication, diet, exercise, sleep, and life in general, the energy improved.
 Even on flare-up days, I can write.

 I once again taste that sweet inner peace from writing!